-Adopted: Autumn 2024

-Review Date: Autumn 2025
+Adopted: Autumn 2024 Review Date: Autumn 2025

-Aspiring to be just and kind Walking humbly with God

-Growing with every opportunity
+Aspiring to be just and kind Walking humbly with God Growing with every opportunity

-At St. Luke's, we are committed to fostering a community built on justice, kindness, service and respect, ensuring that everyone-regardless of background-is treated with dignity, warmth, and fairness.
-We are a Church of England VA School and we welcome all faiths.

-We strive to embed a positive approach to our relationships which is evident in our behaviour in and out of school.
-We believe in restorative justice, to emphasise respect and reconciliation for all.
+At St. Luke's we aim to:

+Develop an active culture of justice and kindness, where everyone (regardless of background) is treated with dignity, respect and warmth.

+Embed a positive approach to behaviour management, which has restorative justice at its core and focuses on respect, forgiveness, trust and restoration.

-Our goal is to inspire pupils to make ethical choices and become agents of change, both within their own communities and beyond.
-We provide an environment where all individuals can flourish, experiencing a life-enhancing encounter with the Christian faith and Jesus Christ.
+Inspire the pupils to make ethical choices and become agents for change both within their own context and further afield.

+Provide an environment where everyone can flourish and have a life enhancing encounter with the Christian faith and Jesus Christ.

-With hearts of compassion, we encourage service to others, extending kindness and support both within our school and the wider world.
-Through an excellent and broadbased curriculum, we ignite enthusiasm, energy, and dedication, empowering pupils to fully grow within their learning journey.
+Instil hearts of compassion which lead to the service of others both within our own context and further afield.

+Provide an excellent, broad-based curriculum that inspires enthusiasm, energy and dedication as pupils fully engage with learning

+Provide pupils with a variety of opportunities, including sporting, musical, artistic, technological and cultural activities that facilitate spiritual, moral, social and cultural and growth

-We prioritise diverse opportunities in sports, music, the arts, technology, and culture, supporting pupils' spiritual, moral, social, and personal development.
-We encourage pupils to grow in the 'fruits of the Spirit'-love, joy, peace, patience, kindness, goodness, faithfulness, humility, and self-control.
+Encourage pupils to grow in the in the 'fruits of the spirit' (love, joy, peace, patience, kindness, goodness, faithfulness, humility, and self-control)